top of page

 18.30 KALMAN DEAN-RICHARDS: READING

-Kalman Dean-Richards, writer, playwright and filmaker from the Black Country area of the UK and author of Marco? (reviewed as the most exciting new work since Trainspotting) will read selections from his work.
+Kalman Dean-Richards, writer, playwright and filmmaker from the Black Country area of the UK and author of Marco? (reviewed as the most exciting new work since Trainspotting) will read from his work.

 19.15 LISA EVELEIGH: HOW NOT TO MURDER GEORGETTE HEYER